Purdue-CS193/homework-0-SaiAiswarya5/index.md

-## Welcome to GitHub Pages
+## Welcome to our GitHub website

+**Please review the following information:**
-You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+- You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+- Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+- You can visit the [website](https://Purdue-CS193.github.io/homework-0-SaiAiswarya5/)

 ### Markdown